-You can’t just expect to have the audience’s attention.
+Sometimes, people will not follow what you are speaking about.
 You have to put in an effort to keep the audience interested in what you’re saying.
-You need to perform well to get what you want from the speech.
+Since this is technically a performance, you have to work to get the desired results.

 Make eye contact with your audience as much as you can.
 Don’t allow anything to distract you, no matter what may be going on around the room or auditorium.
 It is critical that you maintain the full attention of your audience because you are attempting to persuade them with regard to an issue.

 Practice your speech frequently once you have it memorized.
 Practice often to tweak your speech as needed.
 Consider your pace and breathing.
 You should pause every now and again to allow the audience to indicate their approval with applause.
 When you can, rehearse in the actual space where you will speak.

 Know the audience that you are speaking to.
 If possible, find out some of the individuals that will be in the crowd.
 Greet them at the door and ask their names.
 Having a personal familiarity with a few people in the crowd can make it a lot more friendly feeling.

 Try using a timer to time the length of your speech.
 This allows you to edit the speech if necessary to keep it at the right length.
 If it is not long enough, add a bit of meat to it.
 Finally, don’t rush when speaking.